Identity Theft Information

 - Always write checks in permanent ink.

-- Review your bank statements or returned checks to verify no unauthorized transactions occurred.
+- Review your accounts to verify no unauthorized transactions occurred.

 - If your wallet or checkbook is lost or stolen, act immediately to reduce the potential for damage to your personal funds and financial information.